Clara Ledesma: Exhibitions and artwork

-Ledesma had numerous international solo exhibitions, including events in Madrid, Mexico City and New York City, and participated in group exhibitions in Brazil, Spain, Cuba, Haiti, Venezuela, Argentina and Puerto Rico.
+Ledesma had numerous international solo exhibitions, including events in Madrid, Mexico City and New York, and participated in group exhibitions in Brazil, Spain, Cuba, Haiti, Venezuela, Argentina and Puerto Rico.

-Ledesma's style ranged from Expressionism and Surrealism to Abstraction.
+Ledesma's paintings ranged in style from Expressionism and Surrealism to Abstraction.
 She is known for her use of brilliant colors, imaginative figures and the feeling of magic and mysticism created in her paintings and drawings.
-In 1955, journalist Horia Tanasescu described her work, "At times ironic, often playful, but taking great care in the production of her paintings, this artist introduces an enthusiasm for life to the national art scene that is in striking contrast to the solemnity of the majority of her fellow artists."
+In 1955, journalist Horia Tanasescu described her work: "At times ironic, often playful, but taking great care in the production of her paintings, this artist introduces an enthusiasm for life to the national art scene that is in striking contrast to the solemnity of the majority of her fellow artists."

 "Ledesma also touched on social realism in her work, with her most noted series underlining the racial inequities of the time.”

 "She tried to represent native paintings, with concern, but away from the drama.
 One of her best stage was marked by the issue of blackness."

 Her artwork can be found in various private collections worldwide.
 It can also be found in the Metropolitan Museum of New York, the Metropolitan Museum of Miami, the Museum of Modern Art in Mexico, the Contemporary Art of Madrid and the Gallery of Modern Art.
 Ledesma's work has also been featured in the Sarduy Gallery of New York, Art Gallery Nader, Signs of New York, and the Gallery of Modern Art in Santo Domingo.